Ephem/react-aldrin/README.md

 );
 ```

 By using the `<SSRContext.Consumer>` yourself you can get a hold of the `markSSRDone`-function.
 When you call this, the current tree gets flushed and the rendering-promise resolves.
-You can provide `markSSRDone` with a cache-parameter that will be available when the promise resolves.
+You can provide `markSSRDone` with a cache-parameter that will be available when the promise resolves: `markSSRDone(myCache);`.

 #### Fetcher

-Most asynchronous work inside the rendering process on the server is usually API-calls to external APIs.
+Most asynchronous work inside the rendering process on the server are usually API-calls to external APIs.
 If we keep track of the number of active requests, we can safely assume that rendering is done when all of them come back and the component-tree has been updated without triggering any new ones.
 This is exactly what the `<Fetcher>`-component does.

 It's not enough that we are able to trigger and use these API-calls on the server, we also need to send that data to the client in the html, so it can reuse the data without making new requests.
 The `<Fetcher>`-component does this for you in combination with `createResource`, modified from Reacts experimental `simple-cache-provider`.